- Fair-housing laws have done little to address the Black homeownership gap, which is over 30%.

 Nearly 9 out of 10 homes are purchased with some type of financing.
 Among homebuyers last year, African Americans were 2.5 times more likely to be rejected for a home loan than White borrowers, according to NAR.
 And those numbers don’t include people who never ended up purchasing a home.
 “The eye-opening part of that stat is that those are the successful homebuyers,” Lautz says.

-Black homeowners also pay higher interest rates for home loans than White homeowners, according to a report by the Joint Center for Housing Studies of Harvard University.
+Black homeowners also pay higher mortgage interest rates for home loans than White homeowners, according to a report by the Joint Center for Housing Studies of Harvard University.
 In fact, Black homeowners with higher incomes still have higher mortgage rates than White households with a significantly lower income, the report found.

 Student loan debt

 Compared to a White household, a Black household is twice as likely to have student loan debt, NAR found, and their median student loan balance is $10,000 higher.